jrzricardo/sinatra-template/README.md

-# Random Raccoon Generator
+# The Dog House

-  This simple web app will generate a random image of a dog.
-It uses the DOG_API to fetch the images and displays them in an easy viewing interface.
+  This simple web app will generate a random image of a dog along with the name of the breed.
+It uses the dog.ceo's DOG API to fetch the images and displays them in an easy viewing interface.

 ## HOW TO USE ##

   1. Open the app.
-  2. Click the "Generate Dog" button, to fetch and display a random image of a dog.
+  2. Click the "Fetch" button, to fetch and display a random image of a dog.

   ## TECH USED ##